-Darien Sexting Defense Attorney
+Darien Sexting Defense Lawyer

 If your child is facing charges for sending or receiving child pornography, retaining an experienced Darien sexting lawyer could be key to preserving your child’s future prospects.
 A knowledgeable defense attorney could explain how state juvenile courts generally approach this kind of offense and help build a strong defense strategy that serves your family’s best interests.

 In layman’s terms, sexting involves sending sexually explicit photos, typically by text message.
 In legal terms, Connecticut General Statutes §53a-196h outlines the offense of “possessing or transmitting child pornography by minor.”
 According to this section of state law, it is illegal for anyone under 18 years of age to knowingly have in their possession any “visual depiction of child pornography” that was knowingly and voluntarily sent to them by the subject of that depiction by electronic means.
 Additionally, it is unlawful for any person under 16 years of age to transmit via electronic means a visual depiction of themselves in an intimate position and/or engaged in explicit sexual conduct to another person under the age of 18.

 It should be noted that sexting between two individuals who are at least 16 years old is not a crime in the State of Connecticut.
 However, any minor who knowingly sends or receives child pornography—which even a nude selfie qualifies as—could face adjudication in juvenile court.
 A qualified Darien sexting attorney could go into more detail about what specific behaviors are illegal under state law and what the best course of action for contesting such a charge might be.